 Sharon Kedar, Jet Propulsion Laboratory, California Institute of Technology, Pasadena, California, USA

 Victor C. Tsai, Department of Earth, Environmental and Planetary Sciences, Brown University, Providence, Rhode Island, USA

-Deadline for submission of manuscripts: 15 October 2020
+Deadline for submission of manuscripts: 31 December 2020 (Extended)

 Accepted papers will be published online ahead of the print publication, scheduled for April 2021.
 Please send inquiries or notices of intent to submit a paper to P. Lognonné.

 BSSA will begin accepting submissions immediately.
 Manuscripts should be formatted as outlined in the Instructions for Authors at https://www.seismosoc.org/publications/bssa-submission-guidelines/ and should be submitted at: http://bssa.edmgr.com.
 Authors should select the category “Martian Seismology and the InSight Mission to Mars” during the submittal process.
 Questions related to scientific issues may be addressed to the guest editors or to BSSA Editor-in-Chief Thomas Pratt (firstname.lastname@example.org), while those related to submission of papers may be addressed to Betty Schiefelbein, Manuscript Coordinator, at email@example.com.